 My mom likes to get the perfect reddish color similar to restaurant-style dal makhani.
 Here is the trick I learnt from her to get that perfect reddish color.

-Soak 2-3 Kashmiri red chilies for half an hour.
+Soak 2-3 Kashmiri red chilies for 30 minutes.
 Then, grind them to a paste with some water and add them when you add the tomatoes.
-You will love the color and the added taste of the Kashmiri chili.
+You’ll love the color and the added flavor of the Kashmiri chili.
 I do this in my Pav Bhaji recipe, too.

 Kashmiri chilies are very mild, so they will not make the dal too spicy.
 Do skip the chili powder in the recipe if you go this route.